AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-set-company-membership.md

 ---
 description: Sets a user’s membership in one or more companies.
-seo-description: Sets a user’s membership in one or more companies.
-seo-title: setCompanyMembership

 solution: Experience Manager
 title: setCompanyMembership
-uuid: 34c9d457-bc2e-4186-8a8f-50388410640a

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---